flowground/amazonaws-com-codestar-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### UpdateUserProfile
-### Updates a user's profile in AWS CodeStar.
+> Updates a user's profile in AWS CodeStar.
 The user profile is not project-specific.
-Information in the user profile is displayed wherever the user's information appears to other users in AWS CodeStar.
+Information in the user profile is displayed wherever the user's information appears to other users in AWS CodeStar.<br/>

 #### Input Parameters
 * `Action` - _required_